tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter1.md

 "Actually, we finished tonight.
 All tests passing, and all requirements met.
 Ahead of schedule too, I might add," replied {{extra.daimon.hero}}.
 The soft smile continued.
 "I wanted to bring you the good news in person.
 All results have been sent to your Board of Directors as well, per your mandate."

 "Outstanding news, {{extra.daimon.hero_nickname}}.
-This _**does**_ call for a toast."
+This does call for a toast."
 A 100 mega-watt smile spreads across {{extra.daimon.insurance_client_name}}'s face.
 No man should be that pretty.
+The one time {{extra.daimon.hero_nickname}} stopped by his firm's office, he noticed that everyone, LITERALLY everyone, in that office was gorgeous.
+Like it was some sort of unspoken corporate requirement for them to be good looking as well as intelligent.

+`Quite frankly, that was disheartening.`

-Quite frankly, it's disheartening.
-"There were several Board members and their families watching this very closely, for personal reasons as well as business related.
-I suspect your firm will be ridiculously busy going forward."
+{{extra.daimon.insurance_client_name}} continues speaking, "There were several Board members and their families watching this very closely, for personal reasons as well as business related.
+I suspect your firm will be ridiculously busy going forward.
+And Rich."

 My first thought is, "It's not about the money."
 But then, I'm reminded of another ancillary quote, "When someone says 'It's not the money, it's the principle,' nine times out of ten, it's the money."